Sebastian-Fitzner/mangony/README.md

 - default: `null`

 You can pass your own express instance.

+### devServer.injectScript

+- default: true

+Set to `false` if you want to disable the injection of the browser-sync script.

 ### devServer.port